viswapriyaG/EX-10-DATASCIENCE-PROCESS-ON-COMPLEX-DATASET/README.md

 # RESULT:

-Thus,Data Science Process on a complex dataset has been performed and data is saved to a file.
+Thus,Data Science Process on a complex dataset has been performed by applying feature generation and EDA techniques and data is saved to a file.